cloudfoundry/pcap-release/docs/api-communication-spec.md

 ## CF Case Overview

 Capturing data from cloud foundry applications REQUIRES the pcap-agent inside the app container.

-The pcap-agent MUST run in plain-text HTTP/2 (H2C).
-The Envoy in the app container provides the TLS termination.
+The pcap-agent MUST be able to run in HTTP/2 with TLS and plain-text (H2C).
+The H2C support is needed in the case that the Envoy proxy is used in the app container to provide the TLS termination.

 The `pcap-cf-cli` is a plugin to the cf CLI.
 The default login mechanism, which communicates with the CF UAA, SHALL be used to obtain a token and is outside the scope of the pcap-release.
 For the pcap-release, the existing token SHALL be reused.